 What is your plan if two employees have a conversation about their gas costs and reimbursements and there is a large variance?
 You will be forced to explain or address the inequity.

 Many organizations start paying for fuel when they receive complaints that the car allowance or mileage rate isn’t covering costs.
 But instead of adding a gas card, an organization should first eliminate existing causes of insufficient reimbursement.

-In the case of a monthly car allowance, tax waste often eats up around one third of an employee’s monthly car allowance.
+In the case of a monthly car allowance, tax waste often eats up 30-40% of an employee’s monthly car allowance.
 Switching to a non-taxable plan is more cost-effective than adding a gas card.

 In the case of mileage reimbursement, serious inequities arise based on miles driven.
 Below a certain number of miles, the mileage rate does not compensate for sizable fixed expenses (such as depreciation or car insurance).
 High-mileage drivers, on the other hand, often experience over-reimbursement.
 Adding fuel to the mix may even up the low-mileage driver but significantly overpay the high-mileage driver.